Public Hunting Information

 (731) 642-2091 – All hunters must have type 064 permit, even lifetime and sportsmans license holders.
 Available at all TWRA license agents.

-Open with statewide season, except as noted.
-For more information on these areas, see the Tennessee State Natural Areas website.
+The following State Natural Areas (SNAs) are open with statewide season, except as noted.
+For more information on these areas, see the Tennessee SNA's website.

 TWRA Public Hunting Areas (PHAs)

 TWRA has established numerous PHAs; see list below.
-A PHA is a specific land or water area, or both, not intensively managed that is established for the protection of wildlife species and public use by both consumptive and non-consumptive users.
-PHAs differ from WMAs in that less intensive management activities occur and they are generally small and isolated from other TWRA manged lands.
-Wildlife Management Area General Regulations also apply to PHAs.
+A PHA is and area established for the protection of wildlife species and public use by both consumptive and non-consumptive users, but is not intensively managed.
+PHAs are generally small and isolated from other TWRA manged lands.
+General WMA Regulations (pg.
+27-33) also apply to PHAs.
 However, WMA Permits are not required on these lands.

 For information on these areas and exact locations, search the interactive map (go to www.tnwildlife.org and search for Wildlife Management Area Maps).